stevedekorte/vertex.js/README.txt

 GARBAGE COLLECTION
 ------------------

-Every so many writes, a garbage collection cycle is started which uses bits of server idle time to do collector marks.
+Every so many writes, a garbage collection cycle is started which uses bits of server idle time to do incremental collection (both mark and sweep stages are incrmental).
 When complete, non-referenced nodes are deleted.

 REQUESTS, RESPONSES AND TRANSACTIONS